lmouline/greycat/doc/tasks/addTo.md

-# Task Action: Add
+# Task Action: Add To

-The add action allows to add a unidirectional relation from node(s) in the result to node(s) stored in a variable.
+The addTo action allows to add a unidirectional relation from node(s) stored in variable to the result node(s).

 This action should only be used after a task returning node(s) as result.

-> The use of *add* doesn't impact the current result.
+> The use of *addTo* doesn't impact the current result.

-Therefore, we could modify the running example to add a relation from sensors nodes to rooms nodes:
+The addTo action is used in the running example to add a relation from rooms to the newly created sensors.

 ``` java
 loop("1","2",